-Sophie Jewett, left, with Maxine
+Sophie Jewett, left, with Maxine and their chocolate lollies |

 “WHAT sort of chocolate do you like – dark, milk or white?” asks Sophie Jewett as she makes me a cafe latte at her new chocolate emporium, York Cocoa House.